-If you have to use salt in your recipes, then it’s best to use less refined options like sea salt, pink Himalayan sea salt, and molakai sea salt.
-However, if you’re looking for salt substitutes, so you can completely cut it out of your recipes, then check out some of the ingredients below:
+If you have to use salt in your recipes, then it’s best to use less refined options like sea salt, pink Himalayan sea salt, and Molokai sea salt.
+Check out the ingredients below, if you’re looking for other healthy salt alternatives for your recipes.

-- Garlic, onions, and leeks - By incorporating ingredients like fresh garlic, chopped onions, and leeks to your stir frys, casseroles, soups, and pastas, you’ll add delicious flavor without the high sodium levels.
-Plus, these ingredients, and others from the Allium genus, are known to lower blood pressure and hinder tumor growth.
+- Garlic, Onions, and Leeks: Incorporate ingredients like fresh garlic, chopped onions, and leeks to your stir fry, casserole, soup, and pasta to add delicious flavor without the high levels of sodium.
+These ingredients, and others from the Allium genus of plants, are known to lower blood pressure and hinder tumor growth.

-- Spices - Spice up your dishes by adding pepper, oregano, basil, cumin, turmeric, and other seasonings.
-Not only do they add complementary flavor to your foods, but many of them are also known to boost metabolism and curb hunger or cravings.
+- Spices: Enhance your dishes by adding pepper, oregano, basil, cumin, turmeric, and other seasonings.
+Not only do they add more flavor to your foods, but many of them are also known to boost metabolism and curb hunger.

-- Vinegar - Sometimes, if your dish is lacking a certain taste factor, a splash of vinegar will do the trick.
-Use fruit- or garlic-infused vinegars to marinade meats or make salad dressings without the added salt.
-It can also be added to pasta sauces and soups.
+- Vinegar: Use fruit- or garlic-infused vinegars to marinade meats or make salad dressings without the added salt.
+Vinegar can also be put into pasta sauces and soups for added savory flavor.

-- Nutritional yeast - This all-natural ingredient is used in a lot of vegan dishes.
-Unlike baking yeast, this nutritional version is deactivated, so it has no leavening ability.
+- Nutritional Yeast: This all-natural ingredient is used in a lot of vegan dishes.
+Unlike baking yeast, this version is deactivated, so it has no leavening ability.
 Thanks to its salty, somewhat cheesy flavor, it’s commonly sprinkled on popcorn, macaroni and cheese, pasta, and potatoes.

-By using some of these substitutions in your cooking, baking, and cocktail recipes, you’ll be able to make them healthier without sacrificing taste.
-Try making these substitutions in your restaurant’s recipes for the month of February, or create an all-natural section on your menu so guests can eat healthier year-round.
+By using some of these substitutions in your cooking, baking, and homemade cocktail mixers, you’ll be able to make them healthier without sacrificing taste.
+Refer to this list of sugar and salt substitutes to create a healthier menu that allows patrons to maintain a healthy diet.